en fr de

 Cross-linguistic mediation:

-• entails the purposeful selection of information by the mediator from a source text in one language and the relaying of this information into another language, with the intention of bringing interlocutors, who do not share the same language, closer
+• entails the purposeful selection of information by the mediator from a source text in one language and the relaying of this information into another language, with the intention of bringing interlocutors who do not share the same language closer

-• involves a variety of abilities: reception (listening and reading), production (writing and speaking), and interaction as well as non-linguistic resources, such as body language etc
+• involves a variety of abilities: reception (listening and reading), production (writing and speaking), and interaction, as well as non-linguistic resources, such as body language etc.

-• not only involves being competent in two (or more) languages, but it also entails being competent in using the appropriate mediation strategies
+• not only involves being competent in two (or more) languages, but also entails being competent in using the appropriate mediation strategies

 Click to enlarge